YimikaD/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that set permission to the file hello
+Script that set the mode of file